History of the Falkland Islands: First World War

 Port Stanley became an important coaling station for the Royal Navy.
 This led to ships based there being involved in major naval engagements in both the First and Second World Wars.

 The strategic significance of the Falkland Islands was confirmed by the second major naval engagement of the First World War.
-Admiral Graf Maximilian von Spee's German East Asia Squadron called at the islands on its trip from the Pacific Ocean back to Germany, intending to destroy the Royal Navy radio relay station and coaling depot there.
+Admiral Graf Maximilian von Spee's East Asia Squadron called at the islands on its trip from the Pacific Ocean back to Germany, intending to destroy the Royal Navy radio relay station and coaling depot there.
 Unknown to von Spee, a British squadron, including two battlecruisers considerably more powerful than his forces, had been sent to hunt down his squadron and happened to be in the harbour coaling.
 In the one-sided battle which followed, most of von Spee's squadron was sunk.
 Canopus Hill, south of Stanley, is named after HMS Canopus, which had fired the first shot in the battle.